 Trelleborg welfare management automation

-Trelleborg municipality in south Sweden was one of the first authorities in the country to automate the assessment and distribution of welfare payments.
+Trelleborg municipality in south Sweden was one of the first authorities in the country to automate the assessment and distribution of welfare payments.ย

-The system was a fully automated system using Robotic Process Automation (RPA) to assess and distribute payments.
 The local government claimed this would help them increase efficiency and reallocate resources elsewhere.

 Operator: Trelleborg Municipality